The automorphism group of $\overline{M}_{g,n}$: Introduction

 \section{Introduction}

 The search for an object parametrizing $n$-pointed genus $g$ smooth curves is a very classical problem in algebraic geometry.
 In \cite{DM} \textit{P. Deligne} and \textit{D. Mumford} proved that there exists an irreducible scheme $M_{g,n}$ coarsely representing the moduli functor of $n$-pointed genus $g$ smooth curves.
 Furthermore they provided a compactification $\overline{M}_{g,n}$ of $M_{g,n}$ adding Deligne-Mumford stable curves as boundary points and pointed out that the obstructions to representing the moduli functor of Deligne-Mumford stable curves in the category of schemes came from automorphisms of the curves.
 However this moduli functor can be represented in the category of algebraic stacks, indeed there exists a smooth Deligne-Mumford algebraic stack $\overline{\mathcal{M}}_{g,n}$ parametrizing Deligne-Mumford stable curves.
 The stack $\overline{\mathcal{M}}_{g,n}$ and its coarse moduli space $\overline{M}_{g,n}$ from several decades are among the most studied objects in algebraic geometry, despite this many natural questions about their biregular and birational geometry remain unanswered.
-In particular we are interested in the following issue: \begin{question} What are the automorphisms groups of $\overline{M}_{g,n}$ and $\overline{\mathcal{M}}_{g,n}$ ? \end{question} The biregular automorphisms of the moduli space $M_{g,n}$ of $n$-pointed genus $g$-stable curves and of its Deligne-Mumford compactification $\overline{M}_{g,n}$ has been studied in a series of papers, for instance \cite{BM1} and \cite{Ro}.\\ Recently, in \cite{BM1} and \cite{BM2}, \textit{A. Bruno} and \textit{M. Mella} studied the fibrations of $\overline{M}_{0,n}$ using its description as the closure of the subscheme of the Hilbert scheme parametrizing rational normal curves passing through $n$ points in linearly general position in $\mathbb{P}^{n-2}$ given by \textit{M. Kapranov} in \cite{Ka}.
-It was expected that the only possible biregular automorphisms of $\overline{M}_{0,n}$ were the ones associated to a permutation of the markings.
-Indeed \textit{Bruno} and \textit{Mella} as a consequence of their theorem on fibrations derive that the automorphisms group of $\overline{M}_{0,n}$ is the symmetric group $S_{n}$ for any $n\geq 5$ \cite[Theorem 4.3]{BM2}.\\ The aim of this work is to extend \cite[Theorem 4.3]{BM2} to arbitrary values of $g,n$ and to the stack $\overline{\mathcal{M}}_{g,n}$.
-Our main result can be stated as follows. \begin{theoremn} Let $\overline{\mathcal{M}}_{g,n}$ be the moduli stack parametrizing Deligne-Mumford stable $n$-pointed genus $g$ curves, and let $\overline{M}_{g,n}$ be its coarse moduli space.
-If $2g-2+n\geq 3$ then
+In particular we are interested in the following issue: \begin{question} What are the automorphism groups of $\overline{M}_{g,n}$ and $\overline{\mathcal{M}}_{g,n}$ ? \end{question} The biregular automorphism of the moduli space $M_{g,n}$ of $n$-pointed genus $g$-stable curves and of its Deligne-Mumford compactification $\overline{M}_{g,n}$ has been studied in a series of papers, for instance \cite{BM1} and \cite{Ro}.